 Explore this in class

-I invite you to explore these concepts of Tension and Compression while you practise my Hiplicious class.
+I invite you to explore these concepts of Tension and Compression while you practice my Hiplicious class.

 Wrapping it all up